 Comments Received Expressing Concern: Administration Comment Car Parking Request that the need a traffic and parking plan is considered.
 As mentioned above, the applicant has submitted a Parking Management Plan which provides management measures that are realistic and would be adequate to manage the anticipated parking demands generated by the proposal.
 A condition of approval is included in the officer recommendation for the development to operate in accordance with this Parking Management Plan The Parking Management Plan will be considered by Council in determining the application.
-Concerns that the two proposed car parking bays are insufficient to meet the needs of the proposed development. • Due to the nature of the use, it is expected that guests of the development would be unlikely to have private vehicles.
+Concerns that the two proposed car parking bays are insufficient to meet the needs of the proposed development.
+Due to the nature of the use, it is expected that guests of the development would be unlikely to have private vehicles.
 This would reduce the car parking demand for the development.
 The two car parking bays provided would be sufficient to cater for the needs of the proposed development.
 Concerns regarding cars and pedestrians utilising the private road at the rear of the adjoining property.
-Comment that the installation of gates would assist with addressing this issue. not required to be addressed by the applicant as part of this application.
+Comment that the installation of gates would assist with addressing this issue.
+As mentioned above, the existing car parking issues on the adjoining property are not required to be addressed by the applicant as part of this application.
 It is each landowners responsibility to secure their own property, should they wish to do so.